 When the trade and assets are sold by a taxable person as a going concern, the buyer will inherit the seller's turnover for registration purposes.
 As a result, where the seller was registered on a compulsory basis, the buyer will also be registered on a compulsory basis from the purchase date.
-The transfer will be outside the scope of VAT.
+The transfer will then be outside the scope of VAT as a TOGC.